orizens/orizens.com/src/pages/blog/2016-02-05-angular-2-attribute-directive-creating-an-infinite-scroll-directive.md

 <pre class="lang:js decode:true  ">import { Directive, ElementRef, Input, Output, EventEmitter } from '@angular/core';
 import { Scroller } from './scroller';</pre>

-The logics and migrated code of AngularJS.x is imported from the &#8220;scroller.ts&#8221; class file.
+The logics and migrated code of AngularJS.x is imported from the &#8220;scroller.ts" class file.

-We&#8217;re going to use some of angular&#8217;s 2 core objects to define the relevant properties.
+We're going to use some of angular's 2 core objects to define the relevant properties.

 ### Directive Definition

-To declare an attribute as a directive, similar to Component, we use the &#8220;**<a href="https://angular.io/docs/ts/latest/api/core/Directive-decorator.html" target="_blank">@Directive()</a>**&#8221; decorator, while specifying an attribute class selector (css selector):
+To declare an attribute as a directive, similar to Component, we use the &#8220;**<a href="https://angular.io/docs/ts/latest/api/core/Directive-decorator.html" target="_blank">@Directive()</a>**" decorator, while specifying an attribute class selector (css selector):

 <pre class="lang:default decode:true ">@Directive({
   selector: '[infinite-scroll]'